Tech experts criticize Google Android's privacy and insist consumers pay for data | ExBulletin

 Tech experts criticize Google Android’s privacy and insist consumers pay for data

-Utah Attorney General Sean Reyes is discussing a multilateral proceeding claiming that Google’s app store is exclusive.

-Technical experts have highlighted privacy concerns on Google’s Android smartphones with sensors that track not only the user’s location, but also their movements throughout the day.
+Technical experts emphasize privacy concerns about Google’s Android smartphones, which have sensors that track not only the user’s location, but also their movements throughout the day.

 Mike Davis of the Internet Accountability Project wants technology companies that collect and sell data to pay consumers for that information.

 “In the case of Apple, they sell you hardware.
-You buy an iPhone at a higher price than an Android phone.
-But with an Android phone, Google is as much from the phone as they care.
-I don’t really care about making money.
-I make money from users as a product. “
+You buy the iPhone at a higher price than the Android phone.
+But for the Android phone, Google calls rather than making money from the user.
+I really don’t care about making money from Apple.
+Goods. “

 He added that Google commercializes consumers and sells them to advertisers.

-“I don’t think people understand how much of their personal data they provide every second of their daily movements,” Davis said.
-“People think Google search is great because it’s free.
-Gmail is free.
-Google Maps is great because it’s free, but Google hasn’t become a $ 1 trillion monopoly by giving away free gifts all day long.
-This data is invaluable. “
+“I don’t think people understand the amount of their personal data they give each second of their movements during the day,” Davis said.
+“People think it’s great because Google search is free, Gmail is free, and Google Maps is free, but Google hasn’t become a $ 1 trillion monopoly by giving away freebies all day long.
+This data is very good.
+It’s precious to me. “

-According to two sources familiar with the matter, the Prosecutor’s Office is planning another proceeding against Google, which focuses on the Play Store, a leading search and advertising company for Android phones.
-(AP Photo / Marcio Jose Sanchez, File)

-A tech company executive said, according to Google’s definition of a “delete” feature on Android, tech giants either securely delete data or the company retains information in anonymized form.
-It states.
+An executive at a tech company said Google’s definition of a “delete” feature on Android indicates that tech giants can safely delete data or the company retains information in anonymized form.
+Said.

 Conservatives boost bipartisan tech legislation with the power of tech giants